Council on the Uncertain Human Future

 Thursday September 18, 2014 at Clark University

 Rebecca Solnit addresses the question of what stories we have been and need to be telling ourselves about climate change and the possibilities for the human future.
 Watch Rebecca Solnit's lecture at Clark » Watch a panel discussion between Council members and Rebecca Solnit »

 The twelve Council members, chosen for their commitment and outstanding contributions to these concerns, represent a range of perspectives and include: anthropologist Mary Catherine Bateson, artist Janet Echelman, writer Gretel Ehrlich, marine ecologist Joan Kleypas, Buddhist scholar/teacher Lama Willa Miller, moral philosopher Kathleen Dean Moore, climate scientist Susanne (Susi) Moser, systems thinker Elizabeth (Beth) Sawin, photographer Camille Seaman, religion and environment scholar Mary Evelyn Tucker, former college President Diana Chapman Walsh and designer Sarah Buie (convener).

 Convening a Local Council

-Please consider convening a Council on this critical topic.
-The project encourages convening of local councils by CHCI member humanities centers and other groups.
-Local councils have access to A Guide to Convening a Council on the Uncertain Human Future and links to other resources on line, as well as advice on launching a council.
-Please contact Project Director Sarah Buie (email@example.com) for further information.
+Please consider convening a Council on this critical topic; as a process, it is adaptable and widely applicable.
+We encourage and will support convening of local councils by CHCI member humanities centers and other groups, through A Guide to Convening a Council on the Uncertain Human Future, and mentoring on the process of launching a council.
+There is also a Member's Guide to Council on the Uncertain Human Future.
+Please contact Project Director Sarah Buie for further information.